PanDAWMS/panda-docs/docs/source/installation/server.rst

     ...
     dbuser = FIXME

+in ``panda_server.cfg``.

-Now, you can install the PanDA server.
+Finally, you can install the PanDA server.

 .. prompt:: bash

-  helm install mysrv ./panda-server-helm
+  helm install mysrv ./

 |br|